Data Integration Engineer Resume Example

 You want each section to be clear and easy to scan.
 Recruiters usually spend less than 8 seconds on a first review, so layout matters a lot.

-I also include any certifications or relevant projects.
+I also include any certifications, relevant projects, and a cover letter for data warehouse developer roles.
 This helps you stand out, especially if you have hands-on experience with specific tools or data platforms.

 When I describe ETL projects, I always highlight the tools I use-like Informatica, Talend, or SSIS-and mention the data volumes I handle.
 This makes my impact clear.